-Only an archaeologist (hereafter the Project Archaeologist) as assigned by MI will have the authority to handle and remove artifacts found within the project footprint under a valid heritage permit.
+Only an archaeologist (hereafter the Project Archaeologist) as assigned by Manitoba Transportation and Infrastructure will have the authority to handle and remove artifacts found within the Project footprint under a valid heritage permit.
 The Project Archaeologist will be on-site in those areas and situations as dictated in Section 5.
-It is the responsibility of the workers on site to identify and protect heritage resources.
-The front lines of heritage management are the Indigenous Environmental Inspectors (IEI) and the Construction Contractor Staff.
-It is important that all workers that fall under these two categories be able to identify important heritage resources and be aware of the protocols regarding the protection of; or removal of and handling of artifacts (see Section 5.2 below).
+It is the responsibility of the workers as well as trained Inspectors and Monitors on site to identify and protect heritage resources.
+The front lines of heritage management are the trained Inspectors, Environmental Monitors and Contractors.
+It is important that all workers that fall under these categories be able to identify important heritage resources and be aware of the protocols regarding the protection of; or removal of and handling of artifacts (see Section 5.2 below).
 Heritage resources may be found in many different locations of the Project and may be difficult to identify during active construction.
-Workers will receive heritage resources training prior to construction to aid workers in their ability to recognize heritage resources that are uncovered during construction. (see Line 12 in Table 3 of the EPP, which outlines orientation information).
+Heritage resources training will be provided prior to construction to aid in the ability to recognize heritage resources that are uncovered during construction (see Section 7.0 of the CEMP, which outlines training and orientation information).
 It is important to note that this training will only be on a basic level; they are not expected to act as Project Archaeologists when a potential heritage resource is encountered.
 Workers will be required to point out potential heritage resources during construction, but the Project Archaeologist will determine if the find is indeed a heritage resource.

-Environmental Assessment Officers (EAOs), are responsible for ensuring that environmental issues, including heritage resources, are observed and reported and will be on site during active construction.
-If an IEI or construction worker identifies a potential heritage resource, they will contact the EAO or designated alternate (reference to the EAO throughout the rest of the document also refers to a designated alternate).
+Manitoba Transportation and Infrastructure, as the Owner, is responsible for ensuring that environmental issues, including heritage resources, are observed, and reported and will be on site during active construction.
+If an Inspector, Monitor or Contractor identifies a potential heritage resource, they will contact the Owner or designated alternate.
 The information will be shared with the environment and construction teams according to the organizational structure in Figure 2.
-The MI Construction Supervisor, or designated alternate (also refered to as Construction Inspector) will enact the Chance Find Procedure.
+Manitoba Transportation and Infrastructure, or designated alternate will then enact the Chance Find Procedure.